ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/document-extensions/counters/indexing.java.markdown

 ### `CounterNamesFor`

-While indexes inheriting from `AbstractIndexCreationTask` cannot index counter _values_, the `CounterNamesFor` method is available which returns the names of all counters for a specified document:
+While indexes inheriting from `AbstractIndexCreationTask` cannot index counter _values_, the `counterNamesFor` method is available which returns the names of all counters for a specified document:

 {CODE:java syntax@Indexes\IndexingCounters.java /}

-Example of index using `CounterNamesFor`:
+Example of index using `counterNamesFor`:

 {CODE:java index_0@Indexes\IndexingCounters.java /}